Technical Note 197

 AO is a cell membrane-permeable nucleic acid-binding fluorophore.
 The dye stains the nuclei of all cells in a sample.
 PI is a nucleic acid-binding dye that cannot permeate live cells but is suitable for staining dead, nucleated cells.

 The DeNovix AO/PI Assay is a combination of the two dyes and is optimized for accurate counting and viability assessment of nucleated cells.
-The AO/PI app included on the CellDrop FL Cell Counter uses images from the brightfield, green fluorescence, and red fluorescence channels.
+The AO/PI apps included on CellDrop FL Cell Counters uses images from the brightfield, green fluorescence, and red fluorescence channels.
 All live, nucleated cells fluoresce green due to AO.
 Dead, nucleated cells are stained with both AO and PI and fluoresce red due to FRET quenching of the AO dye by the PI dye.
 Non-nucleated cells as well as cellular debris are unstained.

 The AO/PI assay is excellent for analyzing nucleated cells in samples with debris present.
 Peripheral blood mononuclear cells (PBMCs), for example, are difficult to quantify using brightfield techniques such as Trypan Blue assay due to the high background of non-nucleated red blood cells that are not differentiated by the dye.
 Conversely, measuring these samples using AO/PI is easy and accurate.
 Within these complex samples, nucleated cells are easily identified by green fluorescence (live) or red fluorescence (dead) against a background of non-fluorescing cells (Figure 2).